 It is a school policy that all high school student-athletes have a valid baseline ImPACT test prior to any extracurricular athletic participation.
 Baseline tests must be updated every two academic years, typically completed prior to a student's freshman and junior year.
-Baseline testing is primarily held in late May and early June.
-Testing session sign-ups are posted on the ZeelandEastAthletics.com website under the Athletic Training tab.
+Testing is done at home, please contact your AT for more information.

 Most acute concussions can be managed by your school athletic trainer in conjunction with your primary-care physician, however, as discussed above, some cases do require more specialized evaluation and oversight.
 Specialty-trained physicians can perform targeted evaluations to identify specific deficits in individuals suffering from an acute concussion or post-concussion syndrome.
 These specialized individuals can best assess, treat, and coordinate care for the full spectrum of physical, cognitive, and emotional factors involved in concussion management.